microsoft/app-metadata/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-- If it's
-	- Larger than a bug fix - create a feature branch (`feature/<SOME NAME>`) and work on this branch.
-While on your feature branch you are free to use self-defined rules.
-When your feature is complete (coded _and_ tested) create a pull request for `develop`.

-	- A bug fix - fix it on `develop`

-	- Smaller than a bug fix - nope

 - Ensure that it builds
 	- Via `gulp`
 		```